BotStacks/ios-sdk/README.md

 Delightful chat for your iOS apps

+Try it out, download [InAppChat iOS](https://apps.apple.com/us/app/inappchat/id6448892489)

 ## Overview

 This SDK integrates a fully serviced chat experience on the [InAppChat](https://inappchat.io) platform.
+InAppChat provides the entire UI and backend to enable chat for your users.
+All you have to do is log your user in to the SDK and display the InAppChat view controller.
+You can also checkout the `/Example` directory for a running example of an InAppChat enabled app.

 ## Installation